Staff Profile

 Current Grants

-I joined the Institute of Cellular and Molecular Biosciences at Newcastle University in January 2013.
-Prior to coming to the UK, I was a faculty member within the Program in Molecular Medicine at UMass Medical School in Worcester, Massachusetts.
+I joined the Biosciences Institute (formerly Institute of Cellular and Molecular Biosciences) at Newcastle University in January 2013.
+Prior to coming to the UK, I was a faculty member within the Program in Molecular Medicine at UMass Medical School in Worcester, Massachusetts (USA).
 The main focus of my research is to understand how small molecules are transported across the outer membrane (OM) of Gram-negative bacteria.
-For this, we determine the three-dimensional structures of bacterial integral OM proteins by X-ray crystallography.
-Those structures are then used, in combination with functional data obtained from biochemical experiments, to propose models that can be tested experimentally.
-In addition to OM uptake channels, we have solved structures of an OM protease (Pla), a full-length autotransporter (EstA) and the OM component of a metal efflux pump (CusC).
+For this, we determine the three-dimensional structures of bacterial integral OM proteins and complexes via cryo-EM.
+Those structures are then used, in combination with functional data obtained from biochemical experiments, to propose transport models that can be tested experimentally.

 BGM2061